iltommi/qdb-documentation/source/api/python.rst

 Introduction
 --------------

-The `wrpme` module includes two client implementation.
+The `wrpme` module includes two client implementations.

 The :py:class:`wrpme.Client` class uses the standard :py:mod:`pickle` module to serialize your objects to and from the `wrpme` hive.